The following is a guest post by Julie Lada, a veterinary student and skeptic who blogs at My DVM Vacation.

 Finally, I know that this is a contentious topic and no doubt the comments will be full of anecdotes from those who have used Cesar Millan’s or other dominance-based techniques successfully.
 A few words on that.

 First of all, there are always outliers.
 I saw something recently that I quite liked and determined to borrow that said that between 80-90% of smokers will develop lung cancer, which means that 10-20 out of every 100 smokers will not develop lung cancer.
 So you will often hear claims such as, “My father smoked two packs a day for forty years and died in his sleep at 85 years old!”
 And while true, it does not disprove the fact that overall smoking is highly associated with lung cancer.
+If you used a Butterfly Network ultrasound to look at his lungs, it is highly likely you would have seen some significant damage to them, too.

 Also consider that the effect of fear on the cessation of all forms of behavior is fairly well documented.
 Simply put, a fearful animal will stop doing anything, including what you wanted them to stop doing.
 A dog that is fearful of inviting a painful stimulus can appear to an owner to be “cured” of the unwanted behavior.
 In fact, the underlying issue of why this dog was exhibiting the unwanted behavior is still unaddressed.
 A dog that is fear aggressive toward strangers, for example, is still terrified of strangers but simply stops reacting.
 Don’t confuse this with being a happy, healthy, well-adjusted dog.
 An animal that has stopping displaying observable fear signals is still fearful, and the use of punishment can contribute to a more unpredictable animal that will give no warning before attacking (AVSAB, 2007)